Springest/CakePHP-Mailchimp-datasource/README.md

 MIT Licence

-Modified 2012 Mark Scherer: added tests + some basic admin backend and made it a plugin
+2013 Mark Scherer: Upgraded Mailchimp API from 1.3 to 2.0